Zoomdata/zoomdata-tools/installation-helpers/tarball/README.md

 ## Overview
 This manager script provides the following functions:

-1. Deployment
+#### Deployment
-1.1.
-Creates a `./zoomdata` directory within the `INSTALL_DIR` 1.1.
-Unpacks all Zoomdata components to the `./zoomdata` directory
+1. Creates a `./zoomdata` directory within the `INSTALL_DIR`
+1. Unpacks all Zoomdata components to the `./zoomdata` directory

-1. Zoomdata Process Management
+#### Zoomdata Process Management
-1.1.
-Start an individual or all Zoomdata processes in the background 1.1.
-Stop an individual or all Zoomdata processes
+1. Start an individual or all Zoomdata processes in the background
+1. Stop an individual or all Zoomdata processes
-1.1.
-Restart an individual or all Zoomdata processes in the background 1.1.
-Status of an individual or all running Zoomdata processes
+1. Restart an individual or all Zoomdata processes in the background
+1. Status of an individual or all running Zoomdata processes

 ## Usage